 The Fault Line Film Festival at Southeast Missouri State University in Cape Girardeau is an annual short film competition for university and high school students.
-The festival, celebrating its 16th year, offers cash prizes and trophies in several categories, as well as a $1000 grand prize to the Best of Festival recipient.
+The festival, celebrating its 17th year, offers awards in several categories, as well as a $1000 grand prize to the Best of Festival recipient.

 Selected films will be screened at the 500-seat Rose Theatre, and award-winning filmmakers will be honored during a ceremony after the screening.
 Enthusiastic crowds select their favorite film for the Audience Choice Award.
 After the screenings, door prizes are given away, and a local venue will host an after-party for filmmakers.